berik-99/Msmq.NetCore/Sources/Assets/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to `NetCore.Msmq`, please fork the repository and submit a pull request.
+If you'd like to contribute to `Msmq.NetCore`, please fork the repository and submit a pull request.

 We ask that you respect the project's goal of staying as close as possible to the reference implementation of MSMQ, with the aim of providing a simple migration path to .NET Core.